Skip to main content

 4. Program verifies proof and appends commitments to the tree.

-5. Relay/SDK resolve commitment index and persist local proof context.
+5. SDK resolves commitment index and persists local proof context.

 1. SDK builds 2-in/2-out witness and computes nullifiers.